 The name of this particular variant.
-For Visual Studio 7 projects, this can also be a list of variant names.
+Except for Visual Studio 6 projects, this can also be a list of variant names.
 These are typically things like "Debug" or "Release", but really can be anything you want.
 For Visual Studio 7 projects, they may also specify a target platform separated from the variant name by a | (vertical pipe) character: Debug | Xbox.
 The default target platform is Win32.
 Multiple calls to MSVSProject with different variants are allowed; all variants will be added to the project file with their appropriate build targets and sources.